Joint Task Force-Bravo Conducts FARP

 |0

-This work, Joint Task Force-Bravo Conducts FARP [Image 8 of 8], by SSgt Alexander Merchak, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Joint Task Force-Bravo Conducts FARP, by SSgt Alexander Merchak, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.